 After someone agreed to publish my first novel, The Wages of Genius, I panicked.
 Writing literary fiction didn’t seem like a very good career plan.
 Yet I loved learning and writing about science, so I joined the staff of Popular Science magazine, and worked there for several years as a columnist and editor.
 (Journalism was another questionable career move, but I wouldn’t figure that out until a few years later.)
-Since 2005, I’ve been a contributing editor for the venerable old PopSci, and I’ve also written for The Atlantic Monthly, Wired, Scientific American, Discover, National Geographic Adventure, Women’s Health, Boston, and the Boston Globe.
+Since 2005, I’ve been a contributing editor for the venerable old PopSci, and I’ve also written for The Atlantic Monthly, Wired, Scientific American, Discover, Boston, and others.